jsebrech/create-react-app-zero/WHY.md

 Also, I just feel uncomfortable with that much unknowable code being included into the build.
 I want to choose my dependencies more carefully.
 But I also don't want to give up the fine development experience all these tools are buying me.
 Can't I have my cake and eat it too?

-## The insight
+## The challenge

-Checking out the Preact project I discovered the path laid out by others for using Preact without build tools:
+The Preact project has a nice path laid out for a much lighter weight way of building web apps:

 1. Start with Preact itself using the [no build tools route](https://preactjs.com/guide/v10/getting-started/#no-build-tools-route)
 2. Use [htm](https://github.com/developit/htm) as an in-browser alternative to JSX
 3. Use a [hash router](https://jsfiddle.net/developit/gLyL6rbn/) to do app routing in a static web page

-## The challenge

 Seeing this solution I started wondering: how far can you take this approach?